HoraceKem/small_stack_affine_alignment/README.md

 ```

 ## Usage
-+For IDE users:
++ For IDE users:
-   +Choose the former conda environment as the interpreter.
+   + Choose the former conda environment as the interpreter.
-   +Open *aligner.py*
+   + Open *aligner.py*
-   +Change the input directory to your local path
+   + Change the input directory to your local path
-+For terminal user:
++ For terminal user:
 ```
 conda activate ENV_NAME
 cd path/to/small_stack_affine_alignment